 Dr. Aje believes in innovative psychiatry, and she has experience in interventional psychiatry using Transcranial Magnetic Stimulation.
 She brings with her an extensive wealth of experience using pharmacotherapy along with guidance on therapeutic interventions.
 The philosophy of Dr. Aje’s practice is to collaborate with patients to meet their specific needs to make an impact in various stages of their lives.

 Talkiatry takes medication management seriously.
 All state-controlled substance databases are reviewed and taken into consideration during your initial evaluation.

 Dr. Alfers is a board-certified psychiatrist specializing in adult psychiatry.
 He has been practicing for over 11 years.

 He completed his undergraduate education at Virginia Tech, graduating Cum Laude with degrees in Biology and Chemistry.
 Following graduation, he attended a research internship at the National Institutes of Health where he received a Post-baccalaureate Intramural Research Training Award.
-He completed his medical degree from the Western University of Health Sciences in Pomona, CA. Dr. Alfers completed his General Psychiatry Residency at Georgetown University, where he served as Chief Resident.
+Dr. Alfers completed his medical degree from the Western University of Health Sciences in Pomona, CA. He completed his General Psychiatry Residency at Georgetown University, where he served as Chief Resident.
 After residency, he entered private practice in McLean, VA.